A much-needed Reality Check…

 So, what is Benedict XVI decreeing in Summorum Pontificum?
 He is decreeing that, effective September 14, 2007, the 1962 Missal become what he calls the “extraordinary form” of the “one Roman rite,” of which the “ordinary form” — you guessed it — is the 1970 Novus Ordo “Mass.”
 Benedict claims that there exists no rupture between the two rites, that both of them are authentic rules of prayer (lex orandi) and therefore properly express the law of belief (lex credendi).
 With certain restrictions here and there, the 1962 Missal may be used rather liberally in the New Church.
 The same goes for administering other sacraments in their pre-Vatican II form (baptism, penance, confirmation, holy matrimony, and “anointing of the sick,” i.e. extreme unction).

 To summarize: This is to be done by allowing any priest of the Novus Ordo church in good standing to offer Mass according to the 1962 Missal without the permission of the local bishop, if the Mass is said privately, that is, without people in attendance.
-This may be done on any day except Holy Thursday, Good Friday, and Holy Saturday (the “Easter Triduum”), during which use of the Novus Ordo Missal is mandatory.
+This may be done on any day except Holy Thursday, Good Friday, and Holy Saturday (the “Easter Triduum”), on which days the liturgy cannot be offered privately but must be public (any such public celebration, however, is subject to the approval of the local ordinary).
 In Novus Ordo parishes where there is a “stable group” that is “attached” to the 1962 Missal, the pastor is “urged” or “encouraged” to allow such Masses even for the public, taking care that these people remain part of the parish and under the local bishop.
 This is basically the “meat” of the motu proprio, though there is more to it and more legal technicalities are established, which, however, are beyond the scope of this analysis.

 Here comes the most interesting part: Why is Fr.
 Ratzinger doing this?
 In conjunction with the motu proprio, Benedict XVI issued a letter addressed to all the Novus Ordo bishops in the world, in which he explains his decision to allow wider use of the 1962 Missal.
 (It will be useful to read this letter first in order to better understand the critical commentary that follows.)
 The full text of this document can be found here: